51

 Department: Northumbria School of Design, Arts and Creative Industries

-Her recent sole and co-authored articles include:
+Her recent journal articles include:

 • (Open access).